IMUK23/Basic-C-program/README.md

 # Data-Structures-and-Algorithms-programs
-In this repository you will find the programs related to the linked list,array,stack,queues,trees graph etc .You will also find the various types of sorting methods and various other algorithms available and how you can use those algorithms to make your code more efficient.
+In this repository you will find the most basic C programs that are for begineers.